-The Journal of Nutrition Education and Behavior (JNEB; http://www.jneb.org), the official journal of the Society for Nutrition Education and Behavior, is a refereed, scientific periodical that serves as a resource for all professionals with an interest in nutrition education and dietary and physical activity behaviors.
-The purpose of JNEB is to document and disseminate original research, emerging issues, and practices relevant to nutrition education and behavior worldwide.
-The journal welcomes evidence-based manuscripts that provide new insights and useful findings related to nutrition education research, practice, and policy.
-The content areas of JNEB reflect the diverse interests of health, nutrition, education, Cooperative Extension, and other professionals working in areas related to nutrition education and behavior.
-As the Society for Nutrition Education and Behavior's official journal, JNEB also includes occasional policy statements, issue perspectives, and member communications.
+The Journal of Nutrition Education and Behavior (JNEB), the official journal of the Society for Nutrition Education and Behavior, is a refereed, scientific periodical that serves as a global resource for all professionals with an interest in nutrition education; nutrition and physical activity behavior theories and intervention outcomes; complementary and alternative medicine related to nutrition behaviors; food environment; food, nutrition, and physical activity communication strategies including technology; nutrition-related economics; food safety education; and scholarship of learning related to these areas.
+The purpose of JNEB is to document and disseminate original research and emerging issues and practices relevant to these areas worldwide.
+The Journal of Nutrition Education and Behavior welcomes evidence-based manuscripts that provide new insights and useful findings related to nutrition education research, practice and policy.
+The content areas of JNEB reflect the diverse interests in nutrition and physical activity related to public health, nutritional sciences, education, behavioral economics, family and consumer sciences, and eHealth, including the interests of community-based nutrition-practitioners.
+As the Society's official journal, JNEB also includes policy statements, issue perspectives, position papers, and member communications.

 Please refer to the Plagiarism Factsheet for information on plagiarism.

 JNEB is committed to preserving objectivity by identifying and acknowledging potential conflicts of interest, both real and perceived, among all persons involved in the publication process, including authors.
-This ethics policy is in keeping with current standards in the scientific literature, supported by the International Committee of Medical Journal Editors, and recommended in the American Medical Association Manual of Style, 10th edition.
+This ethics policy is in keeping with current standards in the scientific literature, supported by the International Committee of Medical Journal Editors, and recommended in the American Medical Association Manual of Style, 11th edition.
 Examples of financial interests include employment, consultancies, stock ownership, honoraria, expert testimony, royalties, patents, grants, and material or financial support from industry, government, or private agencies.
 Nonfinancial interests include personal or professional relationships, knowledge, or beliefs that might reduce one's objectivity.

 By submitting a manuscript, authors certify that if the paper is accepted for publication in JNEB, the copyright will be transferred to the Society for Nutrition Education and Behavior.
 Copyright exceptions are made as required for manuscripts submitted by employees of the US government.

-For gold open access articles: Upon acceptance of an article, authors will be asked to complete an Exclusive License Agreement (for more information, see http://www.elsevier.com/OAauthoragreement).
-Permitted reuse of Open Access (OA) articles is determined by the author's choice of user license.Author rights
+For gold open access articles: Upon acceptance of an article, authors will be asked to complete a 'License Agreement' (more information).
+Permitted third party reuse of gold open access articles is determined by the author's choice of user license.Author rights

 Funding Source and Funding Body Policies

 Elsevier has established agreements with funding bodies and developed policies to allow authors to comply with funding body OA/manuscript archiving requirements as specified as conditions of their grant awards, including specific user licenses, such as a Creative Commons Attribution (CC BY) license.
-To learn more about existing agreements and policies, please visit http://www.elsevier.com/fundingbodies.
+To learn more about existing agreements and policies, please visit https://www.elsevier.com/fundingbodies.
 Some authors may be reimbursed for associated publication fees.
 If you need to comply with your funding body policy, you can apply for the CC BY license after your manuscript is accepted for publication.

 The primary responsibility for preparing the manuscript in a form suitable for publication lies with the authors.
 Manuscripts (including the main text, references, and figure legends) should be saved without a title page as a single file and should be prepared in a 12-point typeface, double-spaced, and in a single column with 1-inch margins throughout.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed upon initial processing of the article.
 Do not use the software's options to justify text or to hyphenate words.
 Use the software's bold, italic, subscript, and superscript functions.
 Use the software's table function to create tables, using rows and columns, not tabs and spaces, to align data.